mhilaire-lsv/mhilaire.github.io/README.md

                            </ul>
                         </p>

-                        <p>I taught the following courses in the Computer Science and Interactions Department of ENS Paris-Saclay.</p>
+                        <p>I taught the following courses in the Computer Science and Interactions Department of ENS Paris-Saclay.
+See the course materials at my <a href="http://www.lsv.fr/~hilaire/">previous webpage</a>.</p>
                         <ul>
                             <li> 2020-2021:
                               <ul>